Q: Is the queen marked?

 A: The bees are ready for the transfer as soon as you get them to their new

 location.
-The ProNuc (plastic tote) is a temporary transport box intended to be
+The ProNuc (plastic tote) is a temporary transport box designed to be

-closed and move bees from one location to another and typically installed in the
+closed and move bees from one location to another with ventilation.
+Nucs are

 There is no required waiting period.
 Allowing the bees to settle for